ThanmaiBalabhadra/Text-to-Speech/README.md

 # Vocalizelt
 ### Overview
-Vocalizelt is a text-to-speech (TTS) software designed to convert written text into spoken words.
-The name suggests a focus on vocal output, likely with features tailored for clear, natural-sounding speech synthesis.
+Vocalizelt isa web-based application that converts written text into spoken words using the Web Speech API.
+The project features a user-friendly interface with customizable speech settings, enhancing accessibility and user experience.The name suggests a focus on vocal output, likely with features tailored for clear, natural-sounding speech synthesis.
 Here are some potential features and aspects you might find in Vocalizelt:

 ### Features
--Vocalizelt offers multiple natural-sounding voices and accents.
 -Customize speech speed, pitch, and volume.
 -Features high-quality, expressive speech synthesis.
 -Supports integration via APIs and browser extensions.